 5C Analysis is a marketing framework to analyze the environment in which a company operates.
 It can provide insight into the key drivers of success, as well as the risk exposure to various environmental factors.
 The 5Cs are Company, Collaborators, Customers, Competitors, and Context.

 The Total Available Market (TAM) is the most generalized customer segment that includes every possible customer that demands a particular product or service.
 The Serviceable Available Market (SAM) would be a subset of the TAM that is categorized by the potential use of a company’s product or service.
-The Serviceable Obtainable Market (SOM) sub-segment of the market is the narrowest definition that specifies the segment of a market that a company would realistically aim to capture.
+The Serviceable Obtainable Market (SOM) sub-segment of the market is the narrowest definition that specifies the segment of a market that a company could realistically aim to capture.

 Competition can be found in the form of other companies operating in the same industry as the focal company.
-To determine the industry, industry classification systems such as the North American Industry Classification System exists to provide a standardized method of defining an industry.
+To determine the industry, industry classification systems such as the North American Industry Classification System exist to provide a standardized method of defining an industry.

-One common metric to identify players of interest is to examine the market share within the industry.
+One common metric to identify players of interest is to examine their market share within the industry.
 It is typically stated through the concentration ratio CR4, which shows the percentage of the market share held by the four largest firms in the industry.

 Note, however, that industry classification systems may not provide a sufficiently thorough industry definition for certain companies.
 This can occur because a firm may operate across multiple industries or it may serve a niche market that differs from the traditional industry definition.

 The context in which a business operates is most often analyzed with the use of PESTEL analysis.
 It provides coverage into the areas that may affect a business, but where the business exercises either no or limited control.
 Changes to contextual factors may impact the industry as a whole rather than a particular company.
 As such, an advantage experienced by such changes may not translate into a competitive advantage for the focal company or vice versa.